seregonwar/Overflow/README.md

 3. Further testing and analysis are required to fully understand this vulnerability.
 4. If needed, insert your custom payload inside the `payload` function.

-## Disclaimer
-This PoC is for educational purposes only.
-The author assumes no responsibility for any misuse of this code.
-Certainly!

 ## **WARNING**